 My guiding principle was to write down what made me laugh.
 Thankfully, my appreciation for humor did not diminish as my dexterity, then my mobility ebbed away.
 While writing, I easily forgot about my physical limitations and lost myself in my imagination.

 Now, five years after diagnosis, I surprisingly find myself self-publishing Invention Is a Mother.
 I hope that even with its imperfections, the story will bring humor—and maybe a little inspiration—to its readers.

 Rob Brownell, former VP at a Silicon Valley design firm, will launch his fantastically well-received debut novel, Invention Is a Mother, in summer 2022.
-Get on the list to preorder at www.syllaballistics.com.
+Check it out at www.syllaballistics.com.